nalsakas/pe/README.md

 If you want to use external functions from other libraries in your code use *IMPORT* macro.
 Import macro has following form.

 ```
 IMPORT
+	; write down imported dll's
-	LIB Libname / user32.dll
+	LIB Libname
+		; write down imported functions
-		FUNC Functionname / MessageBoxA
+		FUNC Functionname
+		...
 	ENDLIB
+	...
 	LIB kernel32.dll
 		FUNC ExitProcess
 	ENDLIB
 ENIMPORT
 ```

 There can be more than one *LIB/ENDLIB* as well as more than one FUNC.
 Usage is very simple.
 All this macro does is to put import table where it is declared.
 Notice that libname and function names are in token form.
 They are not in string form.
 This macro turns function names into labels.
 That labels behaves like addresses of IAT entry of that particular function.
 If you need to access imported function inside assembly use `"call [VA(function_name)]"`.

 ## [:top:](#TABLE OF CONTENTS)<a name="EXPORT MACROS"></a>EXPORT MACROS

 If you want to export local functions of your executable use this macro.
 According to PE documantation both EXE files and DLL's can have exported functions.
 Sample usage is given below.
 Function_name is one of local function.
 Each export directory needs a module name which is its file name.
 Usually in this form libname.dll.

 ```
+; module name is optional

 EXPORT module_name
+	; write down local functions to export
 	FUNC function_name
 	...
 ENDEXPORT